 Flying has also opened up travel to this generation in a way that previous generations, unless they were wealthy, could only dream about.

 This is not to say that aviation shouldn’t pay more tax.
 It should.
 It is undertaxed.
 It pays no tax on airline fuel and there is no VAT on tickets.
 I favour a Frequent Flyers Levy.
-If it paid its fair share of tax the amount of flying do would fall.

 And it makes sense to encourage rail to be convenient, reliable and affordable so it becomes the mode of choice for shorter journeys.
 It is quieter and cleaner.